nla-group/classix-matlab/README.md

 # The explain() function

 When called with one or two input arguments, the <samp>explain()</samp> function justifies why data points ended up in the same cluster, or not.
-Let's find out why data points 100 and 800 ended up in the same cluster:
+Let's find out why data points 100 and 800 are in the same cluster:

 ```matlab
 explain(100,800)